Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

     </div>
 </div>

-As you can see above, Counter-strike tracks approximately 190 public metrics, many of which might not be helpful for detecting cheaters.
+As you can see above, Counter-Strike tracks approximately 190 public metrics, many of which might not be helpful for detecting cheaters.
 It will be important to decide which ones to eliminate and which ones to combine to create a new, more meaningful metrics.
 More on that in the next section.

 #### [GetOwnedGames](https://developer.valvesoftware.com/wiki/Steam_Web_API#GetOwnedGames_.28v0001.29){:target="_blank"}
 `https://api.steampowered.com/IPlayerService/GetOwnedGames/v0001/`